Louis Eisenberg

 Eisenberg shared 5th at St. Louis 1904 (the 7th American Chess Congress, Frank James Marshall won).
 He participated in the New York State Chess Association championship in 1909, finishing in a three-way tie for first with Clarence S. Howell and H. Zirn.
 The three had a playoff and Howell won.
 This and a game against José Raúl Capablanca which was played in New York City indicate that Eisenberg was probably living there in 1909.
+His last known tournament was at the U.S. Open Chess Championship of 1920.